James Peck (pacifist): Labor activism in the 1970s

 By the early 1970s, Peck considered Cesar Chavez of the United Farm Workers (UFW) to be one of the greatest leaders in nonviolent resistance.
 Peck joined weekly pickets for six years in support of UFW's grape and lettuce boycotts.
 Peck met Caesar Chavez and spoke with him at length in May 1970, during a mass march from Baltimore to D.C. to protest The Pentagon's purchases of scab grapes to export to troops in Vietnam.
 The Baltimore-to-Washington march marked the first one of its kind on the east coast.

 Peck traveled to Pacific Grove, California, to attend the three-day War Resisters League 50th anniversary conference in August 1973.
 When the conference ended Peck was one of 65 persons to join a motorcade to Fresno, in order to challenge the anti-mass picketing injunction against the UFW, which resulted in more than 400 arrests a week earlier.
 Early in the morning on August 8, Peck, along with Joan Baez, Daniel Ellsberg and others, picketed near a big ranch without problems.
 Peck's group then went to the second vigil at the courthouse where the injunction was debated.

 Peck joined 5,000 people protesting at Union Square in NYC on May 10, 1975, for the second annual UFW week, which was observed in more than 50 cities.
 Some time prior to the rally, UFW singled out Gallo wine to boycott, along with the continuing boycott of grapes and lettuce, and speeches at Union Square were made by Cesar Chavez, Dorothy Day and Bella Abzug.
 On June 16, 1977, Peck joined 100 UFW members in picketing outside the Connecticut Mutual Life Insurance Company in Hartford, Connecticut.
 The insurance company owned a significant number of citrus fruit groves along the west coast and had stalled previous negotiations for a union contract.

-Peck also protested New York City's subway fare increases in the 1970s, explaining it unfairly made money off the working class.
+Peck protested New York City's subway fare increases in the 1970s, explaining it unfairly made money off the working class.
 When the subway fare increased from 30 cents to 35 cents in 1971, Peck walked through the subway gates without paying and encouraged others to do the same.
 He was arrested for this in 1972 and was fined $25.
 In 1975, NYC's subway fare nearly doubled to 50 cents, and Peck joined the first day of protests on September 2, 1975, and walked through the gates without incident and held gates open for other people to walk through without paying.
 He was arrested three times in 1976 for continuing protests against the fare increase.